hassanAwanAlvi/CheckoutSystem/README.md

+# Ruby exercise
+Python based checkout system for promotion

+#What it offers
+Basically its a technical assessment

+#How to use it

+    make bootstrap

+testing

+    make test

 Take home Ruby exercise.
 Note: it’s recommended that you complete the exercise in Ruby.
 However, if you do not know Ruby yet and a much stronger in another language, you can choose that language.